marklogic/marklogic-contentpump/README.md

 ## Release Note

-### What's New in mlcp and Hadoop Connector 9.0-EA4
+### What's New in mlcp and Hadoop Connector 9.0

-- SSL Support
+- New option to enable SSL communication
+- New option to run behind a load balancer or firewall
-- server local-disk failover support on import
+- Survive server node failover events
-- new option to restrict mlcp to only connect to user-specified list of hosts
+- Server-side transform in batches
+- Get and set document permission, collection and metadata in server-side transformation
-- bug fixes
+- Performance improvements and bug fixes

 ## Getting Started